is6481/lab2/README.md

 The corporate office of the DVD rental business has set a strategic goal to **increase monthly per-customer revenue**.

-We have the full relational database which includes the following tables and a full schema can be found [here](http://www.postgresqltutorial.com/postgresql-sample-database/).
+We have the full relational database which includes the following tables, a full schema can be found [here](http://www.postgresqltutorial.com/postgresql-sample-database/).

 -   actor – stores actors data including first name and last name.